 What do little lumberjacks and Jills eat?
-A lumberjack breakfast of course!
-For those of you following along my 1 year old son and 3 year old daughter recently had a birthday party with a lumberjack theme.
+A lumberjack breakfast of course with!
+For those of you following along my 1 year old son and 3 year old daughter recently had a birthday party with a lumberjack theme and yummy pancake breakfast party food.
 Yesterday I showed you a bunch of fun pictures of the shin dig and Monday I warmed things up with some lumberjack loot here and on BlogHer.
 Today I wanted to tickle your taste buds with all the scrumptious treats I made for the party.
 Plus my husband Chris pops in to tell you how to make maple syrup flavored ice cream served on silver dollar pancakes with candied bacon crumbles on top.
 Ya, it is as good as it sounds.

 The guests of honor both graced the food table.
 My mom found these wood frames at Home Goods and they fit the theme perfectly.
 We had a photo shoot at a local park with the kids in their buffalo plaid to use on the invites, thank you cards, party favors and table decor.
 Other fun table touches included some of my vintage thermos collection, old lanterns and more.